Denver Riggleman: Farewell address

 On December 11, 2020, Riggleman gave a farewell address on the floor of the House.
 He said his experience as an Air Force intelligence officer taught him "... the invaluable lesson of considering the source" when examining disinformation.
 He stated that "a well-instructed" and knowledgeable people are the pillars of a functional republic, and that "Those pillars are now being assaulted by disinformation and outlandish theories surrounding this presidential election."
 Riggleman added "As we transition to a new administration I implore all to consider the sources of information you receive, to fact check diligently", he pleaded, asking his fellow Americans "to recognize that many bad actors who spread spurious and fantastical conspiracy theories under banners like QAnon, Kraken, 'Stop the Steal, 'Scamdemic' and many other emotive terms and coded language are not disseminating information rooted in knowledge but with questionable motives and greed.
 They are rooted in misunderstanding, or fraud or in some cases, ignorance."
 He told "all those on the end of the disinformation fire hose" that "unbiased, fact-based information sustains our republic," adding that "disinformation hinders our free exchange of ideas and creates super spreader digital viruses that create a fever of nonsense."
 He asked his audience to remember that "people are more important than party" and that "pandering is a political sickness."

+Post-Congressional career

 January 6 Committee staffer

 On August 6, 2021, Riggleman was appointed to serve as a senior staffer to the United States House Select Committee on the January 6 Attack on the U.S. Capitol.
 In April 2022, Riggleman sent the January 6 Committee chairman and vice chairwoman a letter informing them of his decision to leave his position in the coming weeks.